 In 2018, DTSC received Proposition 1 funding that will be used to add additional infrastructure to return the WNOU intermediate zone remedy back to a potable water supply project.
-Construction activities are anticipated to begin in 2023.
+Construction activities are anticipated to conclude in 2025.

-As of September 30, 2022, the WNOU intermediate zone remedy project has treated approximately 64,300.24 acre-feet of contaminated groundwater and has removed approximately 1,618.90 lbs. of VOCs.
+As of June 30, 2024, the WNOU intermediate zone remedy project has treated approximately 67,149 acre-feet of contaminated groundwater and has removed approximately 1,900 lbs. of VOCs.

-To ensure a reliable water supply that meets the DDW Response Level for PFOA, Suburban Water Systems ("SWS") has commenced the design of a treatment facility that will treat water produced from its Bortolo Wellfield.
-The design of the treatment facility is expected to be completed in 2021.
-SWS intends to begin construction of an 10,000 gpm ion exchange treatment facility to address PFOA contamination in 2023.
+To ensure a reliable water supply that meets the USEPA's MCL for PFOA, Suburban Water Systems ("SWS") has commenced the design of a treatment facility that will treat water produced from its Bortolo Wellfield.
+SWS intends to begin construction of a 10,000 gpm ion exchange treatment facility to address PFOA contamination in 2025.